Bloody Monday raid: Killing of foreign journalists

-In response to the attack, multiple foreign journalists traveled to the site to gather information and provide coverage.
+In response to the attack, multiple foreign journalists travelled to the site to gather information and provide coverage.
 Several went with SNA escorts who had insisted that the journalists see the carnage unhindered so they could tell the world.
 On arriving at the site, the enraged mob that had gathered turned on the journalists; five were enveloped by the crowd and separated from their colleagues and the escorts who, sensing the danger, evacuated the remaining journalists from the area.
 Of the five journalists, four were shot, stabbed, and bludgeoned to death while the fifth was able to escape despite multiple gunshot wounds.
 The fourth, Dan Eldon, was able to momentarily break away from the mob and ran.
 A Black Hawk from the American QRF spotted him but was allegedly ordered to stand down and not intervene, possibly due to the rules of engagement which prevented engagement unless they or other UN individuals were directly threatened.

 Eldon's body was later recovered by a Black Hawk.
-The bodies of the other three journalists were mutilated and dumped in the Bakara Market, however, armed gunmen prevented their recovery.
+The bodies of the other three journalists were mutilated and dumped in the Bakaara Market, however, armed gunmen prevented their recovery.
 Reuters and Associated Press personnel hired their own security to retrieve the other three bodies as the UN reportedly refused to lend aid for this.
-Their hired fighters fought those gunman before they could recover the bodies.
+The hired fighters fought the gunmen, allowing the deceased's bodies to be recovered.
 A significant amount of the international press on the incident was primarily focused on the deaths of the four journalists—Dan Eldon, Hos Maina, Hansi Kraus, and Anthony Macharia–with less attention paid to the UN attack that had preceded it.

 Because of the killings, most western news organizations completely withdrew from Somalia which greatly contributed to the lack of any substantial press during the Battle of Mogadishu on 3–4 October 1993.
-By 17 July, 1993, the New York Times, The Washington Post, Los Angeles Times, ABC, and NBC would all withdraw their correspondents from Somalia.
+By 17 July 1993, The New York Times, The Washington Post, Los Angeles Times, ABC News, and NBC News had all withdrawn their correspondents from Somalia.